devashish-patel47/Capstone_Project/README.md

 # Capstone_Project

-This repository contains all the relevant files of our project and the updated files along with the work done.
+This repository will contain all the relevant files of our project and the updated files along with the work done so far.

 Our approach to this project is 2 staged: